 Customers respond better to communications that are relevant to them.
 The data you collect from your customers could be used to create more targeted communications — for example, someone who has just signed up to your database or loyalty program could receive a series of welcome communications.
 Or a new purchase could trigger a follow-up email about similar items available for purchase.

 - Avoid image-only emails

-Emails consisting entirely of images can increase load time for customers and trigger spam filters.
+Emails consisting entirely of images can increase the load time for customers and trigger spam filters.
 Aim for a balance of text and images instead.

 - Add alt text to your images

-Alt text (alternative text) describes an image to readers who are unable to see it, because the image has failed to load — some email clients don’t display images automatically — or the reader is visually impaired and uses a screen reader or text-to-speech technology.
+Alt text (alternative text) describes an image to readers who are unable to see it because the image has failed to load — some email clients don’t display images automatically — or the reader is visually impaired and uses a screen reader or text-to-speech technology.
 Use alt text to let readers know what information they’re missing, which can improve engagement and accessibility.

 - Use a reputable email service provider

 You might be tempted to communicate with customers via Outlook or a WordPress email client, but these tools are not built to handle large-scale ongoing campaigns.
 Look for a reliable email service provider focused on helping you improve deliverability, that has high integrity with service providers like Google and Bigpond.